 There’s something magical that happens when working in a café or quiet library surrounded by other focused people.
 Away from your day to day environment, there’s an element of public accountability to stay on task.
-It turns out, there’s some science behind this effect—and that’s exactly what we employ for community members who use focus group sessions to get things done.
+It turns out, there’s some science behind this effect.
 It’s a phenomenon many of us have experienced before, perhaps without even realizing it.

 It’s been shown that simply having another person around can help you become more productive while working on certain tasks.
 This effect is reflected in a concept used in ADHD treatment called the body double.

 Especially because I tend to get my best writing done in cafés and in shared work spaces, the pandemic has been particularly restrictive in that way.
 It’s been a tough adjustment along with the many others—but we’ve made a great alternative with Zoom video calls in our community.

 Even if the person isn’t assisting with what you’re working on, body doubling can help you stay focused